 Strengthen Bay Area Air Quality Management District (BAAQMD) and MTC employer TDM expectations for large employers (50+) by, for example:

 Enforcing the requirements and penalize employers not in compliance

-Expanding the potential mitigation options beyond pre-tax commuter costs, which is not shown to be very effective; instead, require larger companies to provide public transit passes or carpool subsidies and/or use of alternative modes by employees one day per week
+Expanding the potential mitigation options beyond pre-tax commuter costs to encourage larger companies to provide public transit passes or carpool subsidies and/or use of alternative modes by employees one day per week

-Creating an option for employers to formalize a policy and encourage employees to work from home or use alternate work schedules
+Encouraging employers to formalize a policy for employees to work from home or use alternate work schedules

 Support small companies in funding and offering virtual meeting services software to facilitate remote work.

 Support the development of new and expanded TMAs across study area in high employment areas such as Oyster Point (SSF), Foster City, Redwood Shores (Redwood City), East Palo Alto, Mountain View, Sunnyvale.